eviltester/thingifier/docker/readme.txt

 # Docker

-This testing app can be run using Docker.
+The API Challenges testing app can be run using Docker.

 To build, run from the root directory